Mastercard/terraform-provider-restapi/README.md

 - `read_path` (string, optional): Defaults to `path/{id}`.
 The API path that represents where to READ (GET) objects of this type on the API server.
 The string `{id}` will be replaced with the terraform ID of the object.
 - `update_path` (string, optional): Defaults to `path/{id}`.
 The API path that represents where to UPDATE (PUT) objects of this type on the API server.
 The string `{id}` will be replaced with the terraform ID of the object.
 - `destroy_path` (string, optional): Defaults to `path/{id}`.
 The API path that represents where to DESTROY (DELETE) objects of this type on the API server.
 The string `{id}` will be replaced with the terraform ID of the object.
+- `object_id` (string, optional): Allows users to set the object's ID to a specific string.
 - `data` (string, required): Valid JSON data that this provider will manage with the API server.
 This should represent the whole API object that you want to create.
 The provider's information.
 - `debug` (boolean, optional): Whether to emit verbose debug output while working with the API object on the server.
 This can be gathered by setting `TF_LOG=1` environment variable.